Generic Name: ombitasvir, paritaprevir, and ritonavir (om BIT as vir, PAR i TA pre vir, and ri TOE na vir)

 While you are taking Technivie with ribavirin: Use birth control to prevent pregnancy whether you are a man or a woman.
 Ribavirin use by either parent may cause birth defects.
 Tell your doctor right away if a pregnancy occurs while either the mother or the father is taking ribavirin.

-It is not known whether ombitasvir, paritaprevir or ritonavir passes into breast milk or if it could harm a nursing baby.
+It is not known whether Technivie passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Technivie is not approved for use by anyone younger than 18 years old.